 This course examines socio-cultural aspects of language use in Japan.
 We focus on words that are used to characterize people and their behaviors, and words newly coined to capture current socio-cultural trends and phenomena.
 We also investigate the lexical domains of linguistic stereotyping and discrimination, especially as they relate to minorities in Japan.
-In addition to the lexicon, we examine the ways in which language use varies according to place and participants who are distinguished by social attributes such as gender, age, and degree of intimacy.
+In addition to the lexicon, we examine the ways in which language use varies according to place, and participants who are distinguished by social attributes such as gender, age, and degree of intimacy.
 In particular, we study the ways in which stereotypic style markers of gender and formality are manipulated for purposes of identity display, and stance.
-These topics are approached from the perspective of linguistic anthropology (culture and meaning) and sociolinguistics (forms that specify social attributes and speaking styles).
+Finally, we examine the way social behavior is molded through discourses designed to shape desired behaviors.

 There are no prerequisites for the course.
 Previous study of Japanese language is not required, but some previous study or concurrent enrollment in Beginning Japanese is recommended since we will consider a lot of Japanese language data, and some assignments will require you to search for examples on your own.
 All of the examples in the readings appear in Romanization and are translated and/or glossed.
 While an introductory course in linguistics would be useful, it is not required.
 Most of the readings are written by linguists specializing in linguistic anthropology, sociolinguistics, or pragmatics.
-From time to time in-class activities will include introduction of topics and language use that does not appear in the course readings, such as current slang, proverbs, and dialect forms.
+From time to time in-class activities will include introduction of topics and language use that does not appear in the course readings.